NicolasMuras/Evolshroom/README.md

 Compiled in Visual Studio 2017

 Next steps:
-  - Show the keys in the hud.
+  - General fixes and improvements in the code organization.
-  - Implement numbers (1, 2, 3, 4) to select different species (and strains).